 Since Magento is first and foremost an enterprise solution though, available to purchase for an astounding $15,550, it stands to reason the free Community Edition is just a simplified version of this more robust platform.
 In fact, most of the benefits included with the enterprise variant are unrelated to e-commerce at all, focused more on the code base, support structure and so fourth.

 That brings us to the Magento Marketplace, an exchange that provides thousands of extensions and themes to customize your Magento installation.
-While the app store at Shopify has a few hundred choices available, Magento has an immense 3,225 extensions.
+While the app store at Shopify has a few hundred choices available, Magento has an immense amount of 3,225 extensions.
 Some of the more comprehensive packages have a hefty price tag attached, but there are still over 1,000 extensions that are completely free of charge.

 In a league entirely its own, Magento is the absolute full package for e-commerce, known well in the retail community.
 Some hosting providers even offer this service exclusively, specializing in the many facets of this complex piece of software.
 It’s important to note however that with such powerful application, the learning curve associated with it can be quite high.
-For the average user, just using Magento would likely become a cumbersome and overly complicated venture, but for large retailers or those that value open source, standalone platforms, it may be the perfect alternative.
+For the average user, just using Magento would likely become a cumbersome and overly complicated venture, but for large retailers or those that value open-source, standalone platforms, it may be the perfect alternative.

 Other Shopify Alternatives

 While we have covered some of the best alternatives to Shopify, there is no shortage of options on the market.
-There are dozens of e-commerce solutions available, from fully hosted, cloud based software to simplistic website builders with online store plans available.
+There are dozens of e-commerce solutions available, from fully hosted, cloud-based software to simplistic website builders with online store plans available.

-- PrestaShop – A well established, self hosted e-commerce platform similar to that of WooCommerce.
-PrestaShop is free to use and community driven, powering more than 250,000 websites and available in 65 languages.
-While somewhat more complex than our other alternatives, it is a powerful, feature rich option for online stores.
+- PrestaShop – A well established, self-hosted e-commerce platform similar to that of WooCommerce.
+PrestaShop is free to use and community-driven, powering more than 250,000 websites and available in 65 languages.
+While somewhat more complex than our other alternatives, it is a powerful, feature-rich option for online stores.

 - Weebly – Weebly is first and foremost a website builder, with an e-commerce plan available.
-This integrates with their existing website services, while introducing a number of features that cater to merchants.
+This integrates with their existing website services while introducing a number of features that cater to merchants.

-- 3DCart – Starting out as a basic shopping cart system, 3DCart has since evolved into a full fledged e-commerce solution.
-Their monthly prices are comparable to the bigger companies, but they supporting unlimited products, orders and bandwidth, plus there are no transaction fees.
+- 3DCart – Starting out as a basic shopping cart system, 3DCart has since evolved into a full-fledged e-commerce solution.
+Their monthly prices are comparable to the bigger companies, but they supporting unlimited products, orders, and bandwidth, plus there are no transaction fees.

-- Squarespace – Squarespace is a well known website builder, similar to Weebly and Wix.
+- Squarespace – Squarespace is a well-known website builder, similar to Weebly and Wix.
 They offer two decent e-commerce plans, Basic and Advanced, priced at $30/mo and $46/mo respectively.
-Their platform is well established and feature rich, although the services are somewhat expensive compared to other companies.
+Their platform is well established and feature-rich, although the services are somewhat expensive compared to other companies.